Master of Arts in Curriculum and Instruction

 03. Letter of Intent.
 The letter of intent must include:

-(d) a specific research or inquiry interest,
+• A specific research or inquiry interest

-(e) the unique perspective you would bring to the graduate program.
+• The unique perspective(s) that you bring to the graduate program

 04. Three letters of reference.
 The three letters of recommendation, submitted through GradCAS, must address your:

-(c) experience with children or youth, and
+• experience working with children or youth or adults

 05. Complete Educational History and Transcripts from any colleges/universities: